dhruvi0102/INFO6150-Project/README.md

 # Orders page
 * Delete Order
-* pay now, pay later - changing the price if pay now (backend)
+* pay now or elete order
-* Invoice Email on Checkout
-* PDF Invoice

 # About page
 * Contains overview of the project